Law of Jersey: Coutume Reformée of Normandy

-Within France, customary law was abolished in 1804 with the introduction of uniform codes of civil and criminal law across the whole of France.

 Jersey commentators on custom

 As well as relying on commentaries produced in France, Jersey has an indigenous legal literature on custom.
 In the 17th century, Jean Poingdestre (1609–1691) and Philippe Le Geyt (1635–1716) wrote several works.
 Some chapters of C. S. Le Gros' 20th-century work, Traité du Droit Coutumier d l'Ile de Jersey also remain relevant.

 Legislative reforms of custom

 Many rules of customary law have been amended or abolished by legislation in the later 19th and 20th centuries.
 Examples of this include: